-In traditional network marketing, the warm market is where you normally start, and once you've exhausted your friends and family, it's time to go into the cold market of folks you don't already know.
+In traditional marketing, the warm market is where you normally start, and once you've exhausted your friends and family, it's time to go into the cold market of folks you don't already know.

 And the two main traditional methods people use are a.) in-person prospecting and b.) cold calling purchased leads over the phone.

-Prospecting is a REAL network marketing skill
+Prospecting is a REAL skill in the industry

 It takes time to develop.